MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

 ## <p style="text-align: center;">Architectural Decisions</p>

 - Definition
-    - Mozaic, the system, and Mozaic system refers software system that this project is going to develops, launches, and operates.
+    - Mozaic, the system, and Mozaic system refers to the software system that this project is going to develop, launch, and operate.
 - Goal
     - This document describes architectural decisions that implement the system requirements.
     - This document serves as additional technical terminology of the project.